wthayer/documents/docs/NSR.md

 **SANS Top 25:**  A list created with input from the SANS Institute and the Common Weakness Enumeration (CWE) that identifies the Top 25 Most Dangerous Software Errors that lead to exploitable vulnerabilities (see http://www.sans.org/top25-software-errors/).

-**Secure Zone:**  An area (physical or logical) protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.
+**Secure Zone:**  A physical area protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.

 **Security Support System:**   A system used to provide security support functions, such as authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and anti-virus.